oracle/weblogic-image-tool/site/quickstart.md

 When you provide the appropriate inputs, a domain will be created in the resulting image.
 You can accomplish this by:

-Download the WebLogic Deploying Tool from (???), then add it to the cache store
+Download the [WebLogic Deploying Tool from](https://github.com/oracle/weblogic-deploy-tooling/releases), then add it to the cache store

 ```aidl
 imagetool cache addInstaller --type wdt --version 2.2 --path /home/acmeuser/oracle-installers/weblogic-deploy.zip